Vegan Art & Craft Supplies — Paint, Pencils, Pens, Pastels, Paper, Adhesives, and Beyond!

 Yup.
 Most, if not all, super glue is made from petroleum polymers and do not contain animal products.
 Just be sure that the company you choose does not test on animals, which most do not.
 Krazy Glue, Loctite, and J-B Weld are all vegan-friendly.

 Art Lovers, if you have suggestions for vegan art supplies that we’ve missed, please comment below.
 We’d love to give them a try!
+Don’t forget to check out these super fun and FREE coloring pages!

 This vegan art supply guide is not sponsored by any of the brands or companies mentioned.
 Art supply photography supplied by art supply companies’ Instagram pages.